monitoring

 Meaning

-This alert triggers when a VirtualMachine (VM) with an associated VirtualMachineInstance (VMI) has been stuck in an unhealthy state for more than 5 minutes on a specific node.
+This alert triggers when a virtual machine (VM) with an associated VirtualMachineInstance (VMI) has been stuck in an unhealthy state for more than 5 minutes on a specific node.

 The alert indicates that the VM has progressed past initial scheduling and has an active VMI, but is experiencing runtime issues on the assigned node.
-This typically occurs after the VM has been scheduled to a node but encounters problems during startup, operation, or shutdown phases.
+This typically occurs after the VM has been scheduled to a node but encounters problems during the startup, operation, or shutdown phases.

-Affected States:
+Affected states:

 Impact